cnikoro/prosper_loan_eda/README.md

 `EmploymentStatus` variable comprises of "Not employed", "Full-time", "Part-time", "Retired", "Employed", "Self-employed", "Other", and "Not available" categories.
 For this investigation, I only considered records whose employment status are known.
 Therefore, records with an "Other" or "Not available" status where not considered.
 Furthermore, since it is safe to assume that borrowers with a "Full-time" and "Part-time" status have an employer, I merged them with those whose status is "Employed".
 Consequently, the categories of employment status considered are "Not employed", "Self-employed", "Employed", and "Retired".

 After performing the above wrangling process, I was left with 46,688 records which was explored for this investigation.
+A new variable was created called `LoanPrincipalOutstanding` that contains the principal outstanding of each record.

 ## Summary of Findings